stepbrotrip/Silkware-SilksongCheat/README.md

 # Silkware-SilksongCheat
 A Hollow Knight Silksong Cheat Menu

+ Pressing period closes and open the window.
+ To move the window press down on the silkware label or the dark gray around it and drag the window where you want it.

 I recommend downloading the latest release from the release tab.
 It is the Silkware.exe it avoids any issues with needing specific python libraries.